-- Optimize TX/RX setting for SerDes hardware that does not use hardware run-time optimization - AMI models perform co-optimization beyond what hardware can do at run-time - Implies that results are optimization path-independent and seek to provide a global optimum - Implies optimization in addition to what a device can do by itself (i.e. DFE tap adaptation) - Designer's Questions: - Can this link work with this IP? - How should IP be configured? - What will the margins be?
+- SerDes hardware does not support hardware run-time optimization - AMI models perform co-optimization beyond what hardware can do at run-time - Implies that results are optimization path-independent and seek to provide a global optimum - User programs hardware based on simulation results and expects that the system will exhibit predicted margins - Designer's Questions: - Can this link work with this IP? - How should IP be configured? - What will the margins be?

-Why Scenario #2?
+Why User Scenario #2?